x-b-e/cordova-plugin-camera/README.md

 - When using `destinationType.NATIVE_URI` and `sourceType.CAMERA`, photos are saved in the saved photo album regardless on the value of `saveToPhotoAlbum` parameter.

 - When using `destinationType.NATIVE_URI` and `sourceType.PHOTOLIBRARY` or `sourceType.SAVEDPHOTOALBUM`, all editing options are ignored and link is returned to original picture.

+- `showLibraryButton` adds a `Library` button to the default camera controls.
+For iPhone, this is on the lower right.
+For iPad, this is halfway between the shutter and `Cancel` buttons.
+The button is shown as the text `Library`, unless the app has access to the photo library already, in which case a thumbnail of the most recent image is provided.
+This is only supported on iOS 7+.

 [android_lifecycle]: http://cordova.apache.org/docs/en/dev/guide/platforms/android/lifecycle.html